 Create a Workflow

-Click allow and you'll then be able to customise your Slack message from the Chattermill Workflow editor.
+5. Click Add Action > Slack Notification and choose the right Slack channel.
+Customize your Slack message from the Chattermill Workflow editor.

-Once you're happy with your Slack message click the blue button top right of your screen.
-Congratulations, you've just created your first workflow and integrated Slack at the same time π .
+6. Once you're happy with your Slack message click the blue button Create workflow top right of your screen.
+Congratulations, you've just created your first workflow and integrated Slack at the same time 🎉 .

 Troubleshooting